5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/GPU_Sonoma.md

 > [!IMPORTANT]
 >
 > If root patches can't be applied due to config restrictions, lift the restrictions first by adjusting the mentioned setting(s) in the config.plist.
-In this eaxample, `SecuredBootModel` has to be set to `Disabled` in the config.plist before root patches can be applied.
-Other security features like `SIP` and `AMFI` prohiit applying root patches as well.
-Check the corresponding [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU family to find out the correct settings to prepare your config.plist for applying root patches.
-Keep in mind that config.plist changes are only applied after the next reboot!
+In this example, `SecuredBootModel` has to be set to `Disabled` in the config.plist before root patches can be applied.
+Other security features like `SIP` and `AMFI` also prohibit applying root patches as well.
+Check the corresponding [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU family to find the correct settings to prepare your config.plist for applying root patches.
+Keep in mind that any config.plist changes require a reboot in order to affect macOS!

 ## Force NVIDIA Tesler Patching
 &rarr; Work in Progress